Better-Papers/sciblog/src/posts/dbo/dbo.md

 #### Combining Labeling with Transcriptomics

-The studies of neural progenitors have been dependent on these labeling strategies.
+The study of neural progenitors has relied heavily on these labeling strategies.
-Yet, their utility could be much greater if we could precisely combine the labeling readouts with transcriptome-wide measurements.
+However, their utility could be significantly enhanced if we could precisely combine the labeling readouts with transcriptome-wide measurements.
 Current studies utilizing these labeling strategies are generally limited to imaging in conjunction with immunofluorescence labeling [@telleySequentialTranscriptional2016], cell sorting [@luComprehensiveView2022], and a limited set of genes using FISH [@westSpatiotemporalPatterns2022].
 In order to combine these labeling strategies with scRNA-Seq methods, we need to label these tags with oligonucleotides [@blackCODEXMultiplexed2021; @stoeckiusSimultaneousEpitope2017].
 For CFSE and iCOUNT, I will use oligonucleotide-conjugated antibodies to FITC [@goodProliferationTracing2019], EGFP, and mCherry, respectively.
-Linking EdU to an oligonucleotide has proven more technically challenging as we do not want to use antibodies as these neccessitate harsh epitope unmasking.
+Linking EdU to an oligonucleotide has proven more technically challenging, as we do not want to use antibodies, as these necessitate harsh epitope unmasking.
 Instead, I designed an assay in which biotin azide is reacted with EdU and subsequently detected with oligonucleotide-conjugated streptavidin.
 CFSE can be labeled with anti-FITC antibodies with good efficacy.

 I plan to use sci-RNA-seq3 [@martinOptimizedProtocol2022], a cost-efficient method that would allow us to scale our analysis to larger cell numbers and conditions.